Health & BeautySkin Care & Makeup

 • It’s true, UVA light is not as carcinogenic as UVB light.
 But… UVA light can still cause skin cancer!
 So while you’ve probably heard that indoor tanning is safe (or at least a safer alternative), there is plenty of evidence to the contrary.

 • The UVA light that you are exposed to when indoor tanning is far more concentrated than the UVB light that you are exposed to outside in normal sunlight.
+The special lights used in tanning salons give off as many as 12 times more UV rays than the sun does — so you’re getting a lot more exposure in a shorter amount of time.
 Concentrated amounts of UVA light penetrate the skin much deeper than UVB light does, causing your skin to age much faster than it normally would.

 • Also contrary to what many salon owners would have you believe, tanning beds and tanning booths do not only use UVA light.
 The truth is most tanning beds and tanning booths use a combination of UVA and UVB light — which can cause your skin to burn in order to speed up tanning.